Adjudication Services

 The adjudication process is designed to provide a fast resolution to disputes, typically within 28 days from the date of the referral notice:

-• The referring party sends a referral notice to the adjudicator, detailing the basis of the dispute, the issues to be determined, and the desired outcome.
+- The referring party sends a referral notice to the adjudicator, detailing the basis of the dispute, the issues to be determined, and the desired outcome.
 This document, along with supporting evidence, sets the stage for the adjudication.

-• The responding party has an opportunity to submit their response to the referral notice, which may include cross-claims and additional evidence.
+- The responding party has an opportunity to submit their response to the referral notice, which may include cross-claims and additional evidence.
 The referring party may then be allowed to reply to this response and any cross-claims.

-What are the benefits of adjudication?
+What Are the Benefits of Adjudication?

-• Speed and efficiency: adjudication offers rapid resolutions, which can be essential in industries where time equates to significant financial considerations.
+- Speed and efficiency: adjudication offers rapid resolutions, which can be essential in industries where time equates to significant financial considerations.
 Faster outcomes can enable parties to continue their projects with minimal delay.

-• Expert decision-making: adjudicators are often experts in their field.
+- Expert decision-making: adjudicators are often experts in their field.
 By making decisions that are informed by a deep understanding and knowledge of the industry and subject matter, they aim to ensure that awards are fair and enforceable.

-• Confidentiality: unlike court proceedings, which are typically public, adjudication is a private process.
+- Confidentiality: unlike court proceedings, which are typically public, adjudication is a private process.
 This confidentiality protects sensitive information and commercial reputations, which can be particularly important in competitive industries.

 Why Choose JMW?

-Choosing JMW Solicitors for your adjudication needs means partnering with a firm that has a deep understanding of commercial dispute resolution.
+Choosing JMW Solicitors for your adjudication services means partnering with a firm that has a deep understanding of commercial dispute resolution.
 Our accolades from industry-leading legal directories such as the Legal 500 and Chambers & Partners underline our commitment to achieving the best outcomes for our clients.

 Contact Us